Community Engaged Learning (SERV)

-Through the Service-Learning Interdisciplinary Seminar offered each semester, students independently make the connection between a course they are enrolled in and service to the community.
-By completing 30 hours of service, attending a series of 5 interdisciplinary seminars arranged by the service office, and writing 2 integrative essays, the student deepens course concepts connecting to societal issues through ongoing dialogue and reflection.
-After successful completion of all requirements, the student may earn an additional 1 credit for the course with which they are connecting the service experience.
-To become a participant in the Interdisciplinary Seminar a student must: 1.
-Pre-register for SERV 0099, choose the section for your home campus.
-2. Choose which course and service agency with which you would like to partner (Service-Learning staff assists in each student's placement at an agency).
-3. Pick up a service-learning agreement from the Community Service Program office.
-4. Discuss connections between service and the course with a Community Service Program staff member.
-5. Discuss connections between service and the course with instructor, get instructor's approval and have the course instructor sign the agreement.
-6. Discuss the agreement with the agency supervisor, who must also sign the agreement.
-7. Make a copy of the agreement for you own records and return the original to the Community Service Program Office on your campus the second Friday of the semester.
-Students may receive only 1 extra course credit per semester and a total of 3 credits during their undergraduate career.
-Students receive credit for the learning that takes place through the integration of service and scholarship, not for the service itself.
+Through the Community-Engaged Learning Interdisciplinary Seminar offered each semester, students independently make the connection between a course they are enrolled in and service to the community.
+By completing 30 hours of service, attending a series of interdisciplinary seminars, and writing integrative essays, students deepen course concepts connecting to societal issues through ongoing dialogue and reflection.
+After successful completion of all requirements, students may earn 1 additional credit for the course with which they are connecting the community-engagement experience.
+To participate in this interdisciplinary seminar, students must: 1.
+Pre-register for SERV 0099 and choose the section for their home campus.
+2. Choose which course and service agency with which they would like to partner (Center for Community-Engaged Learning staff can assist with placement at an agency).
+3. See the seminar instructor for required agreement forms and additional seminar parameters.

 The Fordham College at Rose Hill Spring Break Community Health Program in Cali, Columbia is a service abroad program designed for students in the services with an interest in health issues in developing countries; the government, societal, and environmental, cultural factors that influence healthcare; and international health issues and programs.
 Students should expect to learn about overcoming challenges in healthcare from the context of a developing country.